What’s the cost to install a swimming pool?

 Does a pool add value to your home?

-Traditional wisdom is that a pool is more of a liability than a benefit when it’s time to resell your home, but that calculation has been shifting.
-“Over the past few years due to the trend of more outdoor space, pools have been exceptionally popular with buyers paying a premium to get those homes,” says Kevin Kieffer, broker associate with Compass Walnut Creek in the San Francisco Bay area.
+“Over the past few years due to the trend of [using] more outdoor space, pools have been exceptionally popular with buyers paying a premium to get those homes,” says Kevin Kieffer, broker associate with Compass Walnut Creek in the San Francisco Bay area.
 Buying a home without a pool and then building one is often significantly more expensive than buying a property with an existing pool, he adds.

-Understanding your neighborhood is key when it comes to evaluating the resale value of a pool.
-If all of your neighbors have one and you don’t, your property may not command as high a price when you’re ready to sell.
+However, understanding your neighborhood is key when it comes to evaluating the resale value of a pool: If all of your neighbors have one and you don’t, your property may not command as high a price when you’re ready to sell.

 Bottom line on installing a pool